Had an accident?

 Our Multi-Disciplinary Physicians Have The Experienced Teams You Need To Handle Common Accident Related Conditions

-Auto Accident falls and other accidents can cause a wide variety of traumatic injuries.
-These can be injuries that require diagnostic testing, physical therapy, chiropractic therapy, and sometimes even surgery.
+Auto accidents, slip & falls, and other accidents can cause a wide variety of traumatic injuries.
+These can be injuries that require diagnostic testing, physical therapy, chiropractic therapy, acupuncture therapy, and sometimes even surgery.
 For any kind of vehicle accident injury, it’s highly suggested to see an experienced car accident doctor to avoid major health issues in the future.
-Some of the more common accident-related injuries are listed below.
+Some of the more common accident injuries are listed below.